Psephos - Adam Carr's Election Archive

 The Greens victory in Griffith was one of the surprises of the 2022 election.
 I wrote in my 2022 guide: "Although Griffith is now the Greens' strongest Queensland seat, they are still unlikely to win it.
 At the 2020 state election they won the seat of South Brisbane, but only with the help of Liberal preferences, which they will probably not get federally."
 As it turned out, the Greens did not need Liberal preferences, because Butler finished third and her preferences elected Max Chandler-Mather

 Max Chandler-Mather, Greens MP for Griffith since 2022, was an organiser for the National Tertiary Education Union, and later a full-time party organiser.
 He is now Greens Spokesperson on Housing and Homelessness.
+The Labor candidate in 2025 will be Renee Coffey, CEO of the Australian Kookaburra Kids Foundation, a charity that delivers services to young people impacted by family mental illness.

 Boundaries following most recent redistribution: